martward/n-puzzle/doc/style.md

 - all names of functions will be written in lowercase.
   When a function name consists of more than one word, the words are seperated by a '_'.
-  eg: do_something(obj x)
+  Eg: do_something(obj x)
-- All constants will be written in uppercase and if the name consists of multiple words, a '_' will be used to divide the words. e.g: NUM_TILES
+- All constants will be written in uppercase and if the name consists of multiple words, a '_' will be used to divide the words.
+  E.g: NUM_TILES
-- All other variables will be written with the camelback notation and the first letter in lowercase. e.g: thisVariable
+- All other variables will be written with the camelback notation and the first letter in lowercase.
+  E.g: thisVariable
-- All classes will be written with the camelback notation and the first letter in uppercase. e.g: ThisClass
+- All classes will be written with the camelback notation and the first letter in uppercase.
+  E.g: ThisClass

 Style:

 - Every block of code that is nested will be indented 4 spaces from the code it is nested within.
-- Curly brackets are placed behind the code that will nest some other code, not on a new line.? e.g:
+- Curly brackets are placed behind the code that will nest some other code, not on a new line.?
+E.g:

 function a_function(int x) {
     example